 Attention and readership is what makes or breaks a blog.

 Now, with picking a broad industry, you can expect just that.
-There’s just way more competitors out there taking the traffic away from you because they have been here longer than you (one reason).
+There’s just way more competitors out there taking the traffic away from you because they have been here longer than you (that’s one reason).

 If, however, you establish yourself as the go-to source for a specific niche (in this case’ teaching 45+ men how to get a 6 pack), then you will find that you will have a lot of 45+ year old men coming into your site and reading your content.

-The reason this has a competitive advantage for you is that the bigger sites, let’s say MensHealth.com, can not just write about one specific thing.
-That will alienate their audience that go there for diet tips and “bedroom” tips.
+The reason this has a competitive advantage for you is that the bigger sites – let’s say MensHealth.com – can not just write about one specific thing because doing that will alienate their audience that go there for diet tips and “bedroom” tips.

-Thus, you can come in with a lot of information (and great content) about a specific problem that they’re having and you’re now much in a better position to make something happen.
+Thus, you can come in with a lot of information (and great content) about a specific problem for a specific audience and that will put you in a far better position to succeed.

-Maybe you won’t reach the level of readership and established site like Men’s Health has, but you will maybe get tiny fraction of all that and trust me; that is way more than enough.
+Maybe you won’t reach the level of readership an established site like Men’s Health has, but it’s more than possible you get a tiny fraction of all that and trust me; that is way more than enough.